Burakegekocabay/Learning-Java/README.md

 56 Fahrenheit equals 13.333 Celsius
 <br>

-# 03 - Usage of If-else
+# <a href="https://github.com/Burakegekocabay/Learning-Java/tree/main/03-Usage%20of%20If-else"> 03 - Usage of If-else </a>
  <h3>Algorithm</h2>
 The program randomly generates two single-digit integers number1 and number2 and displays a question such as “What is 7 +